-- has unrestricted access to senior management, the Head of Governance, senior risk and financial control personnel and the external auditor.
-Each of these persons also have unrestricted access to the ARCC, and - to the extent the ARCC considers it necessary and at AMPCFM 's expense, it has the power to retain external advisers and obtain any other information or resources.
+- has unrestricted access to senior management, including the Head of Governance, Head of Compliance, Head of Risk, senior risk and financial control personnel and the external auditor.
+Each of these persons also have unrestricted access to the ARCC, and - to the extent the ARCC considers it necessary and at the Responsible Entity's expense, it has the power to retain external advisers and obtain any other information or resources.